 Due to the market saturation of the iPad it is now accepted that it is no longer seen as a unique item as when it was first introduced in 2010.

-Figure 9 shows the amount of iPads that have been sold up to Q3 2012.
+Figure 9 shows a number of iPads that have been sold up to Q3 2012.

 Figure 10 Maybelline using a display unit, which is passive, only displaying advertising.